 Retinoblastoma starts in the eye, and that’s where its symptoms can first be seen.
-Symptoms of retinoblastoma include:
+Retinoblastoma symptoms include:

 - An opaque white area in the pupil (known as leukocoria), caused by the tumor reflecting light.
 This can often be seen in pictures taken with flash photography.
 Children with this condition should be seen by an ophthalmologist as soon as possible.
 Even in cases that aren’t connected to retinoblastoma, the condition can threaten the patient’s vision.